Best Woods for Smoking Meat: BBQ Wood Selector

 Quick Answers

-• Best wood for brisket: Oak or hickory; oak is steady and medium-strong, hickory is stronger and bacon-like—use mesquite sparingly.
+• Best wood for brisket: Oak or hickory.
+Oak is steady and medium-strong; hickory is stronger and more bacon-like.
+Use mesquite lightly.

 Top 10 Most Popular BBQ Proteins & Wood Pairings